mussatto/mussatto.github.io/_posts/2016-09-24-adsense-analytics-blog.markdown

 Google Analytics allows you to track who is acessing your website.

-Go to [https://analytics.google.com/analytics/web/](https://analytics.google.com/analytics/web/), login and add a new account.
+Go to [Google Analytics Website](https://analytics.google.com/analytics/web/), login and add a new account.
 Its in Admin, accounts -> create new account.

 Then grab your tracking code, and put it somewhere in your page.